kefranabg/bento-starter/README.md

 # login with the with the account you used to create the firebase project
 npx firebase login

+# login with the account you used to create the firebase project,
+# select the project you've just created and use "default" as alias
+npx firebase use --add

-# the following command will deploy firestore security rules located in `src/firebase/firestore.rules`
+# Build the app and deploy
+npm run build
 npx firebase deploy
 ```

+**You're done ! :tada:**
+**Your project is now available on firebasehosting**
-**You're done !
-You can now run `npm run serve` and start your app development !** :tada:
+**You can now run `npm run serve` and start your app development !**

 However we recommand you to go through optionnal steps to get a better developer experience :sunglasses:

-### Step 3 (Optionnal) - CircleCI configuration for continuous integration
+### Step 3 (Optionnal) - CircleCI configuration for continuous integration/deployment

 Documentation in progress :memo:

-### Step 4 (Optionnal) - Netlify configuration for continuous deployment

-Documentation in progress :memo:

-### Step 5 (Optionnal) - Bundlesize configuration for bundle size control
+### Step 4 (Optionnal) - Bundlesize configuration for bundle size control

 Documentation in progress :memo: